dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 A <mark style="background: #69E772;">schedule</mark> (or <mark style="background: #69E772;">history</mark>) S of n transactions T1, T2, ..., Tn: It is an ordering of the operations of the transactions subject to the constraint that, for each transaction Ti that participates in S, the operations of T1 in S must appear in the same order in which they occur in T1.
 Note, however, that operations from other transactions Tj can be interleaved with the operations of Ti in S.

-Two operations are <mark style="background: #69E772;">conflicting</mark> if the belongs to 2 active transactions and at least one of the 2 is a write and they use the same data item
+Two operations are <mark style="background: #69E772;">conflicting</mark> if the belongs to 2 active transactions and at least one of the 2 is a write and they use the same data item.

 ![](https://i.imgur.com/iYAteB5.png)

 ### <mark style="background: #69E772;">Characterising Schedules based on recoverability:</mark>

 <mark style="background: #69E772;">Recoverable schedule:</mark> One where no transaction needs to be rolled back.